nouhailafellahi/TNNC/README.md

 # TNNC
-The No Name Coin - ERC-20 tokem
+The No Name Coin - ERC-20 token